leslierere/leetcode_with_python/log.md

+## binary search

 @21.5.26

 Enhancement

-* binary search, how to set boarder
+* how to set boarder

+## Problems using stack

-* Problems using stack, lc42, key point is to decide the invariant of stack, and think of when to add and when to pop.
+* lc42, key point is to decide the invariant of stack, and think of when to add and when to pop.

 * For the problem that can be tackled recursively/iteratively, sometimes I made it verbose in one round or recursion, try to avoid this.
 Once I made it verbose in lc206 Reverse Linked List.

+## Greedy

 @21.5.31